News and Upcoming Events:

 Southeastern's Turtle Cove Environmental Research Station provides for the annual recycling of the region's Christmas Trees to help our coastal environment.
 We partner with the City of Hammond, City of Ponchatoula, Middendorf's Restauarant, Lowe's and Home Depot (for unsold trees), and since 2015 Southeastern's Sustainability Center.
 This year we have added Pennington's Hardware and Screenprinting in Madisonville as a partner in our drop off sites.
 See below for locations and dates/times for dropping off your Christmas Tree after the holidays to help make our coast a more sustainable one.

-Pennington’s Hardware and Screenprinting, 407 Highway 22, will accept trees beginning January 3rd from 9 a.m. to 3 p.m. daily.
+Pennington’s Hardware and Screenprinting, 407 Highway 22, will accept trees beginning January 6th daily during regular hours.

 MIDDENDORF’S RESTAURANT: a Turtle Cove trailer drop off site will also be maintained at Middendorf’s Restaurant beginning Jan 4.

 Please make sure your tree is not flocked and is free of any lights, ornaments, metal stands, or other un-natural materials.
+We cannot accept trees that have any of those artificial elements on them.
+Stands are especially problematic as we have limited volunteer staff to remove them.
 Trees will be picked up in February by City of Hammond trucks and brought to Turtle Cove's boatshed site in Manchac where the trees will be loaded onto the station's Pontoon Boat and deployed in the marsh during the early spring.
 University students and volunteers from the surrounding community will do the work.
-Over the past 24 years, Turtle Cove have been involved in the deployment of approximately 40,000 Christmas Trees into the Manchac marsh in various areas.
+Over the past 25 years, Turtle Cove have been involved in the deployment of approximately 40,000 Christmas Trees into the Manchac marsh in various areas.
 Benefits of recycling Christmas Trees into the marsh include: erosion protection; marsh building and habitat creation for wildlife and fisheries; keeping trees out of landfills; and providing hands-on environmental education activities for our students and citizens in real-world wetland restoration activities.

 Our Second-EverTurtle Cove Fundraiser 2017- Come Pass a Roasting Good Time on the Pass!, was a huge success for us with over 80 people attending on what was a bit of a cold day.
 The event was held on Saturday, October 28th, 11am-3pm and had Live Cajun Music, Roast Pig, Chicken and Sausage Gumbo, Middendorf's Bread Pudding, Champagne Boat Ride, Silent Auction, Wine, Beer and Worm Buckets!
 The theme of the event included the first ever showing of the new "Manchac/Turtle Cove Artifacts Exhibit" that is now housed in two places (identical exhibits): (1) at Turtle Cove on the second floor----you can visit it if on an arranged education/outreach group trip, scheduled as one of our field trips, or (2) visit the 3rd Floor of the Sims Memorial Library on the Southeastern Campus.